Charlotte Occupational Injury Attorneys

-Some of the most common occupational injury claims in the United States include:
+Some of the most common occupational injury claims in North Carolina and across the country include:

-- Slipping & falling: Often called “falls on the same level,” slipping and falling accidents may cause catastrophic injuries.
+- Slipping and falling.
+Often called “falls on the same level,” slip and fall accidents can cause catastrophic injuries.
 These account for up to 15% of workplace injuries in the nation, and are usually caused by negligence, such as failing to warn employees of wet, slippery floor surfaces.

-- Vehicle accidents: Whether driving a traditional vehicle like a car or industrial equipment like a bulldozer, you are entitled to safe use of these vehicles.
+- Vehicle accidents.
+Whether driving a traditional vehicle like a car or industrial equipment like a bulldozer, you are entitled to accident-free travel.
+Our attorneys can determine the cause of your accident and hold the right party responsible.

 Under the North Carolina Workers’ Compensation Act, all businesses with three or more employees are required to carry workers’ compensation insurance.
 Even if your employer was not directly responsible for your accident, workers’ compensation can allow you to recover the benefits you need in an efficient manner.

-For all these reasons, it’s important to carefully review the details of your workers’ compensation case with an experienced attorney, as these cases can become quite complicated.
+For all these reasons, it’s important to carefully review the details of your workers’ compensation case with an experienced Charlotte attorney, as these cases can get complex quickly.

 - Your injuries must have directly resulted from a work-related accident.